TheoN21/visual_complaints_analysis/README.md

 # Visual complaints as a moderator

-#### -- Project Status: Completed

 ### Project Overview
+Since deficits in executive functions as well as in vision are both risk factors for depression and anxiety, screening for them in people that do not meet the clinical threshold for these mental disorders yet, would aid in identifying risk groups.
+Targeting the identified people at risk would improve the prevention of the clinical onset of these mental disorders.
+Therefore, it would be helpful to examine whether executive functions and vision impairment are already associated with depressive and anxiety symptoms in a sample of people with preclinical levels.

-The purpose of this project is to examine the role of visual complaints as a moderator of the relationship between executive dysfunctions and psychological disorders.
+The aim of the project is, thus, to assess whether a relationship between deficits in executive functions, as well as vision, and depressive and anxiety symptoms can be established in a self-proclaimed healthy sample.
+Additionally, the role of visual complaints as a moderator in the relationship between executive functions and anxiety and depression levels will be investigated.
- ________.
-(Describe the main goals of the project and potential civic impact.
-Limit to a short paragraph, 3-6 Sentences)

 ## Methods Used